 The Edge explores all aspects of holistic living — the experience of living authentically, the integrative approaches of complementary healing, eating consciously, the arts, metaphysics and the intuitive arts, our integral connection with nature, spirituality and the mysteries beyond.

 The Edge is committed to sharing information, wisdom and resources with you.
 And, we are committed to businesses, organizations and individuals who support our collective journey to wholeness and balance.
 The Edge is only made possible through advertising from people like you.
 We appreciate your support in allowing us to serve you continuously in print since 1992 and online since 1998.
-Learn more about our history on our 20th Anniversary page, where we share highlights and important articles during the history of The Edge.

 Explore holistic businesses – in the Twin Cities, Upper Midwest USA…and beyond.
 Learn about coming events that support Body, Mind & Soul.
 Contribute articles — submit them here or via email — and post comments about articles that inspire or inform you.
 Learn more.
 We certainly invite you to use our publication, in print and online, as a place to advertise what you offer your community.
 And we encourage you to read our publication.
 Bookmark our site and keep track of coming events and more Edge articles to read later.
 Let your friends know about us.
 Spread the love.
 Seek out our advertisers through the print and digital advertisements, and listings — and through their websites and physical journeys to their business sites — and find ways to support those who support us.

 Above all, we welcome all souls — just as you are.

 - Publishers: Tim Miejan & Cathy Jacobsen